People's Republic of Kampuchea: Constitution approved by Vietnam

 The wording of the PRK's constitution stressed the relations between the PRK regime and Vietnam.
 Prime Minister Pen Sovann acknowledged that the Vietnamese "insisted on changing some clauses they didn't agree with".
 Finally, on 27 June 1981, a new Constitution was promulgated that pleased the Vietnamese.
 It defined Cambodia as "a democratic state...gradually advancing toward socialism."
 The transition to socialism was to take place under the leadership of the Marxist–Leninist KPRP.
 The Constitution explicitly placed Cambodia within the Soviet Union's orbit.
 The country's primary enemies, according to the Constitution, were "the Chinese expansionists and hegemonists in Beijing, acting in collusion with United States imperialism and other powers."

 While technically guaranteeing a "broad range of civil liberties and fundamental rights", the Constitution placed a number of restrictions.
 For example, "an act may not injure the honor of other persons, nor should it adversely affect the mores and customs of society, or public order, or national security."
 In line with the principle of socialist collectivism, citizens were obligated to carry out "the state's political line and defend collective property."

 The Constitution also addressed principles governing culture, education, social welfare, and public health.
 Development of language, literature, the arts, and science and technology was stressed, along with the need for cultural preservation, tourist promotion, and cultural co-operation with foreign countries.

 Provisions for state organs were in the constitutional chapters dealing with the National Assembly, the Council of State, the Council of Ministers, the local people's revolutionary committees, and the judiciary.
 Fundamental to the operation of all public bodies was the principle that the Marxist–Leninist KPRP served as the most important political institution of the state.
-Intermediary linkages between the state bureaucracy and grass-roots activities were provided by numerous organisations affiliated with the Kampuchean (or Khmer) United Front for National Construction and Defense (KUFNCD).
+Intermediary linkages between the state bureaucracy and grass-roots activities were provided by numerous organisations affiliated with the Kampuchean United Front for National Salvation (KUFNS).